-Given the complexity of the dictation software combined with the complexities of our Citrix XenApp-based Windows 7 desktops leveraging roaming sessions, we had many challenges presenting a USB microphone in the Citrix session and getting the dictation software to recognize the device and work reliably.
-After a significant amount of engineering by some of our talented staff (Levi Hunter and James Hendrix), we felt we had a stable environment and the dictation software worked reliably.
+Given the complexity of the Dragon Dictation software, combined with the complexities of our Citrix XenApp-based Windows 7 desktops leveraging roaming sessions, we had many challenges presenting a USB microphone in the Citrix session and getting the dictation software to recognize the device and work reliably.
+After a significant amount of engineering by some of our talented staff, we felt we had a stable environment and the Dragon Dictation software worked reliably.

 Troubleshooting became ‘troublesome’

 In a short period of time, however, we began experiencing random failures and error messages in the environment.
-Specifically, the dictation software was throwing up error messages stating, “Cannot find multimedia device”.
-There was seemingly no pattern when the error message presented and the software would sporadically stop working.
+Specifically, the Dragon Dictation software was throwing up error messages stating, “Cannot find multimedia device.”
+There was seemingly no pattern when the error message was presented and the software would sporadically stop working.

 How we used Goliath’s Event Log Management Software to Troubleshoot & Remediate

 While pouring through various log files during our troubleshooting process, we utilized Goliath Technologies Event Log Management Software and fine-tuned the filters to see what we could uncover in Windows application logs.
-With the help of Goliath’s software we uncovered a relatively new and previously unseen Event ID 1000 error in the Windows Application Log that referred to a GeneralTel.dll faulting module.
-After some research on GeneralTel.dll, we came across this article in InfoWorld by Woody Leonhard.
+With the help of Goliath’s software, we uncovered a relatively new and previously unseen Event ID 1000 error in the Windows Application Log that referred to a GeneralTel.dll faulting module.

 GeneralTel.dll has nothing to do with the microphone audio from what we could tell, but we traced back a change related to Microsoft KB2952664 where an update to the GeneralTel.dll had been applied.